 PhD projects

-Please click on a project title to expand it and find out more about it.
-The associated contact name refers to the primary supervisor.
-You are encouraged to contact a member of staff to find out more about their project.
-Alternatively, you are welcome to discuss other project ideas you may have.
+Below is a list of PhD projects being offered in 2025.
+Please click on a project title to expand it and find out more.
+You are encouraged to contact prospective supervisors to find out more about their projects.

-One of our most important funding streams is through the STFC research council who offer fully funded PhD positions for home students and a limited number of overseas students.
-For full consideration for STFC funding your application must be submitted by Friday 12th of January 2024.
-Other schemes described in our funding pages typically have early January deadlines.
-If you think one of these would be a good fit for you, please express your interest to your prospective supervisor when discussing the project to avoid missing out.
+One of our most important funding streams is through the STFC research council, who offer a limited number of fully-funded PhD positions for home and overseas students.
+For full consideration for STFC funding, your application must be submitted by Friday 24 January 2025.
+We typically schedule STFC studentship interviews for late February and early March.

 ALMAGAL: The ALMA Study of High Mass Protocluster Formation in the Milky Way